-In practice many of these steps need not be performed strictly in the order provided.
+In practice, the order of the steps below is flexible.
 Depending on the desired outcome as well as the level of pre configuration already provided by the orcharhino installation, some may be omitted entirely.
 They are nevertheless presented in their entirety as a reference and mental model:

 If you are to deploy hosts, you will first need to tell orcharhino about your infrastructure:

-Unless you are planning to use orcharhino exclusively for bare metal installations this will include configuring your compute resources (like VMware, Proxmox, etc.) You will also need to configure any subnets (networks), that you want to deploy hosts to.
+Unless you are planning to use orcharhino exclusively for bare metal installations, you will also have to configure your compute resource providers.
+You will also need to configure any subnets (networks) that you want to deploy hosts to.

 Next, prepare the content for the hosts that are to be deployed:

 For a full understanding of the concepts involved, it is highly recommended to spend some time reading the content management guide.
 If you are in a hurry, concentrate on the setup and usage sections.

 Your hosts require appropriate installation media.
 You also need to tell orcharhino about any operating systems you want to deploy.
 Finally, you need to associate the orcharhino operating systems with appropriate templates.
 These steps will have been performed automatically for any operating systems you selected during step four of the main orcharhino installation steps.